 -1-2 servings CapraCleanse per day

-If you want to read up more on the issues with heartburn medications, and the methods you can use to fix insufficient HCl production and GERD, I’d highly recommend you visit this heartburn/GERD section of Chris Kresser’s website, in which he expounds in great detail on the diagram below.
+If you want to read up more on the issues with heartburn medications, and the methods you can use to fix insufficient HCl production and GERD, I'd highly recommend you visit this heartburn/GERD section of Chris Kresser's website.

 8) Other food intolerances or food sensitivities